Appendix C — Python tutorial

 Note we can use the underscore _ as part of variable names.
 This is a common pattern for variable names in Python code, because the name some_name is easier to read than somename.

-Exercise 2: Johnny weights 107 kg, and wants to know his weight in pounds.
+Johnny weights 107 kg, and wants to know his weight in pounds.
 One kilogram is equivalent to 2.2 lbs.
-Write the Python expression that computes Johnny’s weight in pounds.
+Can you write the Python expression for computing Johnny’s weight in pounds?

 weight_in_kg = 107 # store 107 into weight_in_kg